dcerge/sdflc-utils/README.md

 ## camelKeys(obj: any)

 Uses lodash's `mapKeys` and `camelCase` to convert object's property names to camel case.
-IF the `obj` is an array then it goes all over the array items.
+If the `obj` is an array then it goes all over the array items.

 ```js
 const dbItems = [